usaid-cs/yesterday-i-learned/random.md

 - You have github's fourth most starred repository with the ["women"](https://github.com/topics/women) tag.
 - If [it is impossible to justify refactoring time without a proper business case](https://softwareengineering.stackexchange.com/questions/157928/how-to-justify-code-refactoring-time), then make sure you don't write code that needs to be refactored, or at least can be refactored without having the rest of the code know you did.
 Otherwise, [approach in small pieces](https://www.martinfowler.com/bliki/StranglerApplication.html).
 And [don't think about rewriting something from scratch](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
 - The Chinese workforce call it [the 996](http://www.bbc.com/capital/story/20180508-young-chinese-are-sick-of-working-overtime): work from 9am to 9pm for 6 days a week.
-- The [last emperor of China](https://en.wikipedia.org/wiki/Puyi) 溥儀/宣統帝 looked like a normal dude.
-The red guards got him (indirectly) in 1967.
 - When GDPR (General Data Protection Regulation) came around, [Facebook just moved its users from Facebook Ireland to Facebook US, where EU laws don't apply](https://www.theguardian.com/technology/2018/apr/19/facebook-moves-15bn-users-out-of-reach-of-new-european-privacy-law).
 - Each "capsule" of the London Eye looks like a chicken testis.
 - The Dolly Zoom can only be achieved by the camera also moving back and forth.
 [People (also) tend to look better in telephoto because their faces aren't stretched by the wider lens.](https://www.youtube.com/watch?v=u5JBlwlnJX0)